-FDA warning: Medtronic MiniMe insulin pumps could be hijacked by hackers
+FDA warning: Medtronic MiniMed insulin pumps could be hijacked by hackers

 The FDA is concerned that, due to cybersecurity vulnerabilities identified in the device, someone other than a patient, caregiver or health care provider could potentially connect wirelessly to a nearby MiniMed insulin pump and change the pump’s settings.
 This could allow a person to over deliver insulin to a patient, leading to low blood sugar (hypoglycemia), or to stop insulin delivery, leading to high blood sugar and diabetic ketoacidosis (a buildup of acids in the blood).

-Here are the models of Medtronic MiniMe that are susceptible to the attack:
+Here are the models of Medtronic MiniMed that are susceptible to the attack:

 - MiniMed 508 (all versions of the device)